-Caching is reusing data from previous requests to speed up next requests.
-For example, If you enter a webpage address, then the web browser request the Web server, the web server request WordPress and WordPress then fetch the data from Database.
-Caching simply reduce the steps by storing the data already in your disk (Client Side Caching) or in the server (Server Side Caching).
+Caching is reusing data from previous requests to speed up the next requests.
+For example, If you enter a webpage address, then the web browser request the Web server, the webserver request WordPress and WordPress then fetch the data from Database.
+Caching simply reduces the steps by storing the data already in your disk (Client-Side Caching) or in the server (Server Side Caching).
 This way, on the next request, the data will be processed much faster.

 For Server Side caching, use Nginx or Varnish.
-Many Hosting providers give Server-side caching like Cloudways and Kisnta.
+Many Hosting providers give Server-side caching like Cloudways and Kista.

 Use a CDN network:

 CDN or Content Delivery Network is for those websites which target users worldwide.
 If your Web server is located in the USA then a request from Japan will take time to process.

 Lazy Load Images: